 Climate change impacts are not limited to asset failure.
 Each asset failure generates a number of secondary impacts, on operations, on customers, on staff, on reputation and on cost.
 The more significant the failure, the greater the ripple effect.
 Within the industry resilience tends to mean the ability to deliver service and meet service level agreements.
-For instance data centres can be graded according to standardised availability classes and this availability is a measure of that data centre, in terms of its core functionality - power, security, connectivity, etc., being available to enable its customers to provide services to their customers and their customers to provide services to their customers and so on.
-Data centres and communications operators are all service providers and so most of the following points will be true across the whole ICT infrastructure.
+For instance data centres can be graded according to standardised availability classes and this availability is a measure of that data centre, in terms of its core functionality - power, security, connectivity, etc., being available to enable its customers to provide services to their customers and their customers to provide services to their customers and their customers are all service providers and so most of the following points will be true across the whole ICT infrastructure.